Alcoto95/cypress-todoist/README.md

 ## Run tests

+### Running tests using the Cypress interactive UI:

 Run `npm run cypress:open` to open the cypress UI runner and click on the test file that you whish to run.

+### Running the tests headless:

+Run `npm run cypress:run` and it will run all the available tests.

 ## Environment variables